Fans of architect Frank O. Gehry can take in four of his early works in downtown Columbia, but they'd better hurry.

 Economics are behind the decisions to knock down the buildings.

-Howard County wants to tear down the firehouse because its public works department determined that doing so would be cheaper than adding to the 9,600-square-foot building.
+Howard County wants to tear down the firehouse because its Department of Public Works determined that doing so would be cheaper than adding to the 9,600-square-foot building.
 The proposed capital budget for fiscal year 2003 includes $455,000 to plan the project.
 The new building would be 13,000 square feet and cost $2.57 million.

 The firehouse has a stucco exterior and high pitched roof, but no bunk room because it was designed to be staffed by employees on three eight-hour shifts.
 But Station 7 firefighters work 24-hour shifts.